bobbycomet/Grix-Preview/README.md

 - While it does help with RTX 50 and RDNA 4, this does not mean upstream compatibility is fixed

 **What you can do with it:**
-- Install the NVIDIA open kernel module (recommended for Turing and newer) or the proprietary driver, per distro — with RPM Fusion enabling on Fedora, non-free repo setup on Debian, and AUR handling on Arch
+- Install the NVIDIA open kernel module (recommended for Turing and newer) or the proprietary driver, per distro, with RPM Fusion enabling on Fedora, non-free repo setup on Debian, and AUR handling on Arch
 - Install the NVIDIA 470 legacy driver for Kepler cards
 - Update NVIDIA drivers and rebuild DKMS modules
 - Fix Wayland display parameters (`nvidia-drm.modeset=1`) or X11 tearing via ForceCompositionPipeline